112batuhan/verstappenbot/README.md

 # A discord bot.
 Bot listens -> Vosk speech to text model transcribes -> Bot plays a particular song if certain words are heard.

 I made this to get a laugh from my friends while watching f1 together.
 Code is a little messy.
 Currently, it should support working in multiple servers, but I haven't tested it.
-It's definitely inefficent.
+It's a little inefficent.
 I made it in one day before the 2024 Bahrain qualifiers.

 # How to run